 Combine ingredients: In a bowl, mix together the flour, sugar, baking soda, baking powder, and salt.
 In another bowl combing the the buttermilk, egg and melted butter.
 Add the buttermilk mixture to the flour mixture and mix together using a hand mixer for about 30 seconds, until combined, it's ok if there are lumps.
 Do not overmix.
 Let the batter rest for about 5 minutes.

 Prepare skillet: Preheat a large nonstick skillet or griddle over medium-heat.
 Spray with cooking spray or brush with melted butter.

-Serve: To keep pancakes warm between making, you can transfer them to a preheated oven of 200 F degrees.
-Then when finished, serve with butter and maple syrup!
+Serve: To keep pancakes warm between making, you can transfer them to a preheated oven of 200°F. When finished, serve with butter and maple syrup!